BDLabOleg/Oleg_Mukhin/LabRabCodePython/README.md

 Copy/past the code
 -----------

-Copy/past the code of labrab to window of online compiler instead of text that was there
+Copy/past the code of laboratory work to window of online compiler instead of text that was there

 Click Run key
 -------------